Mental Health Equity Lab Team

 Current

-Mesganaw Mihiret is a Moody Postdoctoral Fellow in the lab (2022-2024).
+Mesganaw Mihiret, PhD, is a Moody Postdoctoral Fellow in the lab (2022-2024).
 He has a PhD in Anthropology from Washington State University and is an internationally recognized scholar of Ethiopian history and culture.
-During his time in the lab, Mihiret has been working on his first book manuscript related to his dissertation on Ethiopian immigrants, place-making and nostalgia.
+During his time in the lab, Mihiret finished his first book, Persecution, Migration and Nationalism: The Amhara Experience (Ethics Press, forthcoming).
 He has helped direct the lab, engaged in lab-related interviews and data analysis, and has published manuscripts as an author on team projects.
-He attended the Society for Psychological Anthropology meetings in Spring 2023 to present his work.

 Taylor Shimizu is a SMU President’s Scholar, a member of the University Honors Program, and has been a Hamilton Scholar in the lab since Summer 2023.
 She is majoring in Chemistry and Health and Society.
 In the lab, Taylor has engaged in interviews, data analysis, and literature reviews.
-She has also been published as an author on lab team papers and will present some of her work in Helsinki, Finland at a conference in summer 2024.
+She has also been published as an author on lab team papers and presented a lab team poster in Finland at the ISPS-International conference in summer 2024.

 Halle Tarvin is a PhD student at SMU pursuing research on the therapeutic use of cannabis for veterans diagnosed with posttraumatic stress disorder (PTSD).
 Currently, she is taking a leave of absence to pursue her Masters’ of Science in Cannabis Studies en route to her PhD.
-During her time in the lab, Halle has been an author on a published paper.
-She also attended the Society for Psychological Anthropology meetings in Spring 2023 to present her work.
+During her time in the lab, Halle has been an author on a published paper and attended conferences to present her work.

 Lab Alumni

-Marne Chacon received a Masters of Medical Anthropology from SMU in 2022.
+Marne Chacon, MA, received a Masters of Medical Anthropology from SMU in 2022.
 During her time here, she received a Maguire Public Service Fellowship in 2021 and helped author a research papers on female Maasai voice-hearers.
-Currently, she is a child therapist working in Montana.
+Currently, she works as a child therapist in Montana.

 Katherine Fox received her PhD in anthropology with a concentration in medical anthropology at SMU in 2022.
 She worked in the Myers Lab from 2014-2016, first as a research assistant and later as a manager of the Pathways to Care project.
 She received a dual B.A. in anthropology and Spanish from Indiana University of Pennsylvania, and her M.A. in anthropology from SMU.
 She is currently an Assistant Professor at Southern Oregon University.

 Claire Janssen graduated from SMU majoring in Health and Society in Fall 2023.
-Claire was a Hamilton Undergraduate Research Fellowship for Summer 2022.
+Claire was a Hamilton Scholar from 2022-2023.
 She presented a research poster in 2023 in Switzerland with other members of the lab team at the International Early Mental Health Association conference and has also been a published author during her time in the lab.
+She is currently applying to graduate programs in medical anthropology.

-Pauline Laizer has worked in the lab since 2015.
-She has been a research assistant for two community-based projects on Maasai women’s mental health and also the effects of Covid-19 on the Maasai community.
-She is a graduate of Tumaini University.
+Pauline Laizer worked in the lab from 2015 to 2022.
+She was a research assistant for two community-based projects on Maasai women’s mental health and also the effects of Covid-19 on the Maasai community.
+She is a graduate of Tumaini University and lives with her family in Tanzania.

-Elizabeth Lesitey Mollel has worked in the lab since 2013 as a research assistant, translator, and data analyst.
+Elizabeth Lesitey Mollel worked in the lab from 2013 to 2022 as a research assistant, translator, and data analyst.
 She lives in Maasailand, Tanzania, where she works on numerous public health-related projects.
 She has been a co-author on team publications and her insights on Maasai culture have been critical to the success of those projects.

 Rob Meeker is a Master’s student in social work at the University of Chicago.
 He received his B.A. in Anthropology from the University of North Carolina – Chapel Hill.
-In 2019-2020, he helped Dr. Myers and Valerie Odeng with a project focused on African immigrant pastors’ beliefs about mental health.
+In 2019-2020, he helped Dr. Myers and Valerie Odeng with a project focused on African immigrant pastors’ beliefs about mental health, which resulted in a team paper that has recently been published.
 In addition to pursuing clinical work, he has research interests in medical anthropology and youth experience of psychotropic medications.

 Magnifique Neza visited the lab as a PhD candidate at Ecole des Haues Etudes en Sciences Sociales (the School for Advanced Studies in the Social Sciences) in Paris, France.
 As a research scholar at SMU, she worked on her dissertation with Dr. Myers.
 Her research focuses on the issues of mental health in Rwanda with a particular focus on trauma.
 Her interests include the impact of the genocide against the Tutsi in 1994 on Rwandans’ mental health.
 Since her time at SMU, Magnifique has returned to Paris to complete and defend her dissertation.

 Valerie Odeng was a graduate research assistant in the Myers Lab at SMU from September 2018-December 2019.
-Her practicum focused on the perspective of African migrant pastors on issues related to psychosis among young people in their congregation was supervised by Dr. Myers.
+Her practicum focused on the perspective of African migrant pastors on issues related to psychosis among young people in their congregation was supervised by Dr. Myers and recently published.
 She received her B.A. in Biology and Minor in Chemistry from the University of Texas at Arlington and her Master of Public Health from The George Washington University.
-Her interests include the effects of mental illness on stroke.
-A lab team publication based on her work is under review.

 Ekiomoado (Eki) Olumese is an SMU alumna (’18) and majored in Biochemistry, Health and Society and French.
 She received a M.Phil. in Health, Medicine and Society at the University of Cambridge and then graduates from Vanderbilt University Medical School.
 She is currently an Emergency Medicine resident at the University of Chicago.
 While at SMU, Eki was a Hamilton Scholar and worked with Dr. Myers on a medical anthropology project to examine barriers that African and Latinx immigrants may experience when trying to access mental healthcare in Dallas.